Djibouti entry requirements for Spain passport holders

 Frequently asked questions

-You will be denied boarding by the airline and refused entry at immigration.
-Renew your passport before travel.
+You'll likely be denied boarding by the airline or entry by Djibouti immigration.
+Renew your passport before applying for the e-visa.

 Official sources